-His work has been presented at St-Ambroise’s Montreal Fringe Festival, Centaur Theatre’s Wildside Festival, Segal Centre’s Academy, Playshed Theatre’s WRK’N’PRGRSS, CETM Inc’s Next Wave Festival and Freestanding Room’s Shortstanding Festival.
-In 2021, he was commissioned to write a short piece for A Brilliant Night, a fundraising event for The Neuro.
-He is currently developing a new musical about the life and legacy of Dr. Brenda Milner with the support of the Canada Council for the Arts.
+His work has been presented at St-Ambroise’s Montreal Fringe Festival, Centaur Theatre’s Wildside Festival, Segal Centre’s Academy, Mainline Theatre's Encore Series, Playshed Theatre’s WRK’N’PRGRSS, CETM Inc’s Next Wave Festival and Freestanding Room’s Shortstanding Festival.
+In 2021, he was commissioned to write a short piece for A Brilliant Night, a fundraising event for the Neuro (Montreal Neurological Institute-Hospital).
+He is currently developing a new musical about the life and legacy of Dr. Brenda Milner, the founder of neuropsychology, with the support of the Canada Council for the Arts.

-He has stage managed CABAL Theatre’s immersive La Somnambule and trilingual Chattermarks, Portico Ad-Hoc's The Exchange, Kidoons and WYRD Production's Frankenstein and Safeword Collective/Harlot X's workshop of WASP.
+He has stage managed DWYT's The Sages of Chelm, Portico Ad-Hoc's The Exchange, PWM's workshop of Female Space Fantasy, CABAL Theatre’s immersive La Somnambule and trilingual Chattermarks, Kidoons/WYRD Production's workshop of Frankenstein and Harlot X/safeword's virtual workshop of WASP.
 He has had the pleasure of apprenticing on Segal Centre’s Children of God, Indecent and Mythic, and Centaur Theatre’s MOB.

-He teaches regularly at Segal Centre’s Academy, Geordie Theatre School and Montreal Children’s Theatre and has taught workshops at Royal West Academy, Hebrew Academy and McGill University.
-He has choreographed for Persephone Productions, WISTA, JAC’s Professional Theatre Program and Theatre Workshop, the Segal Centre Academy, Montreal Children’s Theatre, Pegasus Performing Arts, Herzliah High School and Miss Edgar’s and Miss Cramp’s School for Girls.
+He teaches regularly at the Segal Centre Academy and Geordie Theatre School and has taught workshops across Montreal through ELAN's Artists' Inspire program as well as at McGill University, Explorations Learning, Hope and Cope, Pointe-Claire Senior Services, Royal West Academy, Hebrew Academy, among others.
+He has choreographed for WISTA, Persephone Productions, JAC’s Professional Theatre Program and Theatre Workshop, Pegasus Performing Arts, John Rennie High School, Herzliah High School, St-George's High School and Miss Edgar’s and Miss Cramp’s School for Girls.